Diving Into Nutrition

 VITAMINS A D E K SOURCE Eggs, milk, carrots, spinach, broccoli Salmon, tuna, milk, cereal, eggs Almonds, peanuts, mayonnaise, broccoli, margarine Broccoli, spinach, peas, leaf lettuce, coleslaw

 - Fats are actually good for you: Why?
-Because they are a source of nutrients such as essential fatty acids and vitamin E. According to the USDA's Dietary Guidelines for Americans, unsaturated fats and oils are part of "healthy eating patterns" that also include fruits, vegetables, proteins, dairy, and grains
+Because some fatty foods are a source of naturally occurring nutrients such as essential fatty acids and vitamin E. According to the USDA's Dietary Guidelines for Americans, unsaturated fats and oils are part of "healthy eating patterns" that also include fruits, vegetables, proteins, dairy, and grains

 Finding fats for your diet